Languages and Frameworks For Programming in 2021

 Zikula is so much more than just a web app framework.
 You can almost think of it as a combination content management system (CMS) and web application framework.

-Zikula is an extension of Symfony (which we covered briefly above).
+Zikula is an extension of Symfony (covered briefly above).
 The biggest draws of Zikula over Symfony are the increased features devoted to the development of dynamic features, a theming system, support for rapid prototyping, and its CMS-related features.

 In a lot of cases, Zikula might be a bit much.
 However, if you are looking for a full-featured framework that you are unlikely to outgrow, Zikula would be a great option for you.